The Hasse principle for 9-nodal cubic threefolds

 \barK{\overline{K}} \Tors{\operatorname{Tors}}

 \hod#1#2#3#4{\ensuremath{\if#30 H^{#2}({#1},{\cal O}_{#1}) \else H^{#2}(#1,\Omega^{#3}\if {#4}\relax_{#1}\else _{#1/#4}\fi)\fi}}

 \begin{document}

-It has been known since the 19th century that if $X$ is a cubic threefold over a field $K$ of characteristic zero and $X\otimes\barK$ has just $d$ isolated singularities, then $d\le 10$.
-Coray [C] has shown that if $d$ is prime to 3, then $X(K)$ is non--empty, while Colliot--Th\'el\`ene and Salberger [CT-Sal] have shown that if $d=3$ and $K$ is a number field then $X$ satisfies the Hasse principle.
-More recently Coray {\it{et al.}} [C-L-SB-SD] have proved the Hasse principle if $d=6$.
-This paper fills the gap, as far as singular cubics are concerned, by showing that if $d=9$, then the only obstruction to the Hasse principle is the Brauer--Manin obstruction described in [CT-San 2].
+\begin{section}{Introduction} It has been known since the 19th century that if $X$ is a cubic threefold over a field $K$ of characteristic zero and $X\otimes\barK$ has just $d$ isolated singularities, then $d\le 10$.
+Coray \cite{C} has shown that if $d$ is prime to 3, then $X(K)$ is non--empty, while Colliot--Th{\'e}l{\`e}ne and Salberger \cite{CT--Sal} have shown that if $d=3$ and $K$ is a number field then $X$ satisfies the Hasse principle.
+More recently Coray {\it{et al.}} \cite{C--L--SB--SD} have proved the Hasse principle if $d=6$.
+This paper fills the gap, as far as singular cubic threefolds are concerned, by showing that if $d=9$, then (Theorem \ref{3.5} below) the only obstruction to the Hasse principle is the Brauer--Manin obstruction described in \cite{CT--San2}.
 We do this by descent.
 More precisely, we show first that, provided that $X$ has points everywhere locally, universal torsors over the smooth locus $X^0$ of $X$ exist, that they are $K$--birational to cones over certain singular cubic 7--folds and that all of them satisfy the Hasse principle.

-The proofs depend, at several steps, upon the results of [CT-Sal] on $3$--nodal cubics as well as on the general theory of [CT-San 2].
+We also prove (Theorem \ref{7.5}) that on 10--nodal cubic threefolds the only obstruction to weak approximation is the Brauer--Manin one, and prove a partial such result (Proposition \ref{4.1}) in the 9--nodal case.

-What often makes various kinds of torsors computable is that the base variety is given by particularly simple (for example, linear) equations inside some torus embedding, or rather an equivariant compactification of some torsor under a torus.
-9--nodal cubic threefolds follow this pattern; they turn out to be hyperplane sections of some Galois twist of the Perazzo cubic 4--fold $P$, defined in $\P^5$ by $x_1x_2x_3=y_1y_2y_3$.
+As mentioned, the proofs depend on the consideration of various torsors, under tori.
+What often makes various such torsors computable is that the base variety is given by particularly simple (for example, linear) equations inside some torus embedding, or rather an equivariant compactification of some torsor under a torus.
+9--nodal cubic threefolds follow this pattern: they turn out to be hyperplane sections of some Galois twist of the \emph{Perazzo cubic 4--fold} $P$, defined in $\P^5$ by $x_1x_2x_3=y_1y_2y_3$.
 However, 10--nodal cubic 3--folds $X$ are different.
 They are not, apparently, usefully embeddable in a toric variety, and yet universal torsors over $X^0$ are simple; they are birational to cones over the Grassmannian $G(2,6)$.